Post last updated February 8, 2019.

 Now you’re really digging.
 If you stick to questions that focus only on general interactions, it’s tough to identify areas for improvement.
 Ask how helpful specific reps are, and you can learn if employees are going out of their way to solve issues or merely churning through calls and chats.

-4) Based on the assistance you received, how likely are you to recommend this product/service to others?
+4) Based on the service you received, how likely are you to recommend this product to others?

 5) Is there anything you’d like to add?